warncke/immutable-app-component/README.md

-In this example the `my-component.server.js` file contains the server side component definition which must be a plain object that can be passed to `new ImmutableAppComponentServer`.
+In this example the `my-component.server.js` file contains the server side component definition which must be a plain object that can be passed to `new ImmutableCoreComponent`.

-`my-component.client.js` contains the client side component definition which must be a plain object that can be passed to `new ImmutableAppComponentClient` in the client browser.
+`my-component.client.js` contains the client side component definition which must be a plain object that can be passed to `new ImmutableAppComponent` in the client browser.

 `my-component.hbs` is the component template.
 This template will be use to